Thorin Oakenshield Costume was one of the most magnificent in the whole Hobbit movie.

 As we travelled in search of Thorin the Dwarf on the Hobbit Costume Trail in 2015 we took pictures of the ‘An Unexpected Journey‘ costumes.
 We discovered that it not always easy to photograph the textures, colours and volume or ‘feel’ of a costume.
 But we hope to have captured some of Thorin’s glory for you to see here.
 Unfortunately, we can’t see the Weta Workshop armour.
 There is a look at Thorin’s sword here on the Weta movie replica.

 Thorin Oakenshield Costume – Impressions

-Thorin’s is a particularly fabulous costume and having scored his autograph at the world premiere.
-If you want to see a lot of the best detail we could capture, the slideshow below shows the detailed images.
+Thorin’s is a particularly opulent costume and having scored his autograph at the world premiere I was pleased to get up close to this costume.
+If you want to see a lot of the best detail we could capture, the images of the movie costume at the bottom of the post shows a wealth of detail.
 We love the detail of the Thorin Oakenshield coat too.

 We hope that cosplayers and makers will appreciate the images of Thorin Oakenshield, even with no Richard Armitage wearing them.

 Richard Armitage (Thorin) is 1.89 metres (6′ 2½”) tall and the costume created by Anne Maskrey and Bob Buck has a real presence with its luxurious fur/hair lined leather overcoat and embellished tunic beneath.
 The blue is a darker shade, not navy, enhanced with luxurious silver stitching.